 - Adaptation Displacement: The comic has been displaced by the cartoon, film, and even the Groovie.
-It doesn't help that the characters have only appeared in comic cameos for decades, since the 80s until the 2010s reboot gave them their own series again.
+It doesn't help that the characters only appeared in comic cameos for decades, since the 80s until the 2010s reboot gave them their own series again.

 - Damsel Scrappy: Never mind that Alexandra's schemes fail disastrously each time.
 She is the first to shout for help when disaster strikes her!

 - Foe Yay Shipping: Alexandra and Melody are probably the most popular pairing.

 - Growing the Beard: In Outer Space actually improved the show as it got the gang away from Scooby-Doo–type adventures and just put them in weird settings that didn't require someone to be in disguise (but Alexandra's main concerns were still replacing Josie).

 - Jerkass Woobie: Alexandra has no actual purpose in the show except for being a bitch and causing everyone's problems, but you can't help feeling bad for her.
 Surely she may deserve her pain, but all she wants is to be noticed.

 - Just Eat Gilligan: One could imagine this to be Alexandra's post-series ultimate fate, if she kept on screwing up their In Outer Space efforts to get home.

 - Memetic Mutation: